cpressey/Ahead-of-Time-eval/README.md

-It also makes it possible to strategically subvert hygiene, either by manipulating the environment that is passed in so that it no longer resembles the "standard" one, or by manipulating the phrase and replacing referents with other values.
+It also makes it possible to strategically subvert hygiene, either by manipulating the environment that is passed in so that it no longer resembles the "standard" one, or by manipulating the quoted form and replacing referents with other values.

 Now, the statements in the above few paragraphs aren't untrue, but they're perhaps somewhat underwhelming.
 To get into why that is though, I think we need